 The Nuclear Regulatory Commission (NRC) provided KI to states for use in the 10 mile plume phase emergency planning zone (EPZ) of commercial nuclear power stations.

-VDH will recommend distribution and use of KI for members of the public at the Emergency Evacuation Centers (EAC) when the projected radiation dose to the thyroid gland exceeds 5 rem.
+VDH will recommend distribution and use of KI for members of the public at the Evacuation Assembly Centers (EAC) when the projected radiation dose to the thyroid gland exceeds 5 rem.

 KI that will be made available to emergency workers and the public is shown below, followed by lot numbers and expiration dates: